 U.S. trade groups urge China to increase purchases of U.S. goods, services

-WASHINGTON, July 6 (Reuters) - The U.S. Chamber of Commerce and over 40 trade associations on Monday urged top U.S. and Chinese officials to redouble efforts to implement a Phase 1 trade agreement signed by the world's two largest economies in January.
+WASHINGTON, July 6 (Reuters) - The U.S. Chamber of Commerce and over 40 trade associations on Monday urged top U.S. and Chinese officials to redouble efforts to implement a Phase 1 trade agreement signed by the world's two largest economies in January despite pandemic-related strains.

-In a letter to U.S. Treasury Secretary Steven Mnuchin, U.S. Trade Representative Robert Lighthizer and Chinese Vice Premier Liu He, the group said they were encouraged by progress achieved so far, but called for a significant increase in China's purchases of U.S. goods and services in coming weeks.
+In a letter to U.S. Treasury Secretary Steven Mnuchin, U.S. Trade Representative Robert Lighthizer and Chinese Vice Premier Liu He, the group said they were encouraged by the progress so far, but called for a significant increase in China's purchases of U.S. goods and services.

+The groups said combating the novel coronavirus pandemic and restoring global growth depended in part on successful implementation of the U.S.-China trade deal, which helped defuse a nearly 18-month trade war marked by tit-for-tat tariffs.

+U.S.-China tensions have escalated in recent months over the origins of the coronavirus outbreak, as well as China's passage of a new national security law that critics say will limit Hong Kong's autonomy.

 ((andrea.shalal@tr.com; +1 202-815-7432;))